In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other places in the program.

 Functions can return a value using the return

 keyword.
-The type of the returned value must match the return type specified in the function declaration.
+The type of value returned must match the return type specified in the function declaration.

 For example, the following function calculates the area of a circle given its radius: